 "I'll miss you too, Ay.
 Have fun and call us when you get there."

 I nodded and turned to walk through the airport security.
 I looked back at my Dad who waved.
 I waved back, offering a watery smile before passing security and walking away.
 I walked past all the designer shops until, finally, I reached my gate and took a seat, waiting to be called for boarding.

 Luckily, the flight was pretty empty so I got a row to myself.
 I sat by the window, looking down at England as it gradually diminished from my view as the plane rose high above the clouds.
 The closer I got to San Francisco, the more my excitement grew.

 11 hours later, the plane finally landed.
 I was still half asleep when I passed through customs and immigration but immediately perked up as I reached the baggage claim area.
 I saw my suitcases coming and prepared to grab them.
 I'd forgotten how heavy they were.
 They were half on and half off of the luggage carousel and I was running along with them.
 I pulled one off which landed with a thud next to me and pulled the other one as well.
 Except, this one landed on my foot.
 "OW!"
 I yelled, frantically hopping up and down.
 Some of the other passengers had turned to stare at me, laughing lightly.
 "I'm glad I amuse you," I muttered and refrained from bowing.

 "Shhh!"
-I whispered.
+I whispered, looking around conspirationally.
 "It's supposed to be a secret.
 No one needs to know."
-I winked at her as she winked back.
+I winked at her.